Toryt/allen/doc/AllenRelation.md

 Note there are always 1, 2, or 3 intervals in the chopped sequence.
 The intersection sequence has zero or 1 interval, which is `i1` or `i2` (or both for `(e)`), or a new interval for `(o)` and `(O)`.

 We get the same results for `i2 (.) i1`.
-Chopping, and the intersection, is symmetric.
+Chopping, and the intersection, commute.

 ### Indefinite intervals